 Requirements for a dedicated short code

-Registration is needed since a dedicated short code is the only official way to send SMS messages.
+Registration: A dedicated short code is the only official way to send SMS messages.

-Opting out must be possible through a direct reply within the message.
+Opting out: Must be possible through a direct reply within the message.
+SMS click-to-unsubscribe is not supported for New Zealand.

+Long SMS messages: Long messages are supported.
 Learn more in SMS message length and Unicode.

 Example message